Hypothyroidism in dogs: Differential diagnosis

-Dogs being treated for epilepsy may be incorrectly diagnosed as having hypothyroidism as anticonvulsant medication used to treat epilepsy can alter the results of tests that measure thyroid hormone levels.
-Dogs being treated with anticonvulsant medications that lower serum thyroxine levels such as phenobarbital do not appear to cause any symptoms of hypothyroidism.
+Dogs being treated for epilepsy may be incorrectly diagnosed as having hypothyroidism, as anticonvulsant medication used to treat epilepsy can alter the results of tests that measure thyroid hormone levels.
+Dogs being treated with anticonvulsant medications that lower serum thyroxine levels, such as phenobarbital, do not appear to cause any symptoms of hypothyroidism.

 Euthyroid sick syndrome, also known as nonthyroidal illness syndrome, is a term to describe when a euthyroid patient has low levels of serum thyroid hormone due to nonthyroidal illness.
 Causes can be essentially any systemic illness, as well as trauma and insufficient calorie intake.
 Dermatological conditions are unlikely to affect thyroid function.
 Multiple mechanisms and conditions cause this condition.
-Different conditions do not appear to be more likely to cause more severe changes to serum thyroid hormone concentration but instead more severe illness causes more severe changes.
+Different conditions do not appear to be more likely to cause more severe changes in serum thyroid hormone concentration; instead, more severe illness causes more severe changes.
 Common causes of euthyroid sick syndrome include: neoplasia, renal disease, hepatic disease, neurological disease, cardiac failure, inflammatory disease, and diabetic ketoacidosis.

-In 40-50% of dogs with Cushing's syndrome thyroxine and triiodothyronine levels are decreased.
+In 40–50% of dogs with Cushing's syndrome, thyroxine and triiodothyronine levels are decreased.
 Cushing's is a potential differential diagnosis for hypothyroidism when the patient presents with endocrine alopecia.
 Clinical history can be used to differentiate the two: polyuria, polydipsia, and polyphagia are symptoms of Cushing's but not hypothyroidism.
-If Cushing's is suspected a urinalysis of the cortisol/creatinine ratio can be used to diagnosis or exclude Cushing's.
+If Cushing's is suspected, a urinalysis of the cortisol/creatinine ratio can be used to diagnosis or exclude Cushing's.